-41. Elephants, like humans, great apes, and some cetaceans, possess Von 15 16 Economo neurons, or spindle cells, the so-called "air-traffic controllers for emotions," in the 17 anterior cingulate, fronto-insular, and dorsolateral prefrontal cortex areas of the brain.
-In 18 humans, these cortical areas are involved with the processing of complex social 19 information, emotional learning and empathy, planning and decision-making, and self-2021 Id.
+41. Elephants, like humans, great apes, and some cetaceans, possess Von Economo neurons, or spindle cells, the so-called "air-traffic controllers for emotions," in the anterior cingulate, fronto-insular, and dorsolateral prefrontal cortex areas of the brain.
+In humans, these cortical areas are involved with the processing of complex social information, emotional learning and empathy, planning and decision-making, and selfawareness and self-control, among other things.
+The presence of spindle cells in the same brain locations in elephants and humans strongly implies that these higher-order brain functions, which are the building blocks of autonomous, self-determined behavior, are common to both species.